Bipolar-Games/Raycast-System/README.md

 2) **Raycaster** the subject of the system.
 It detects the raycasted objects in order to call some logic on them

 ## Configuration
-Configuration of the game to support and use Raycast System consists of 2 parts: (1) raycasted objects configuration and raycaster (player) configuration.
+Configuration of the game to support and use Raycast System consists of 2 parts: (1) raycasted objects configuration and (2) raycaster configuration.

 ### Objects configuration
 1. **Layer** - preparing a special layer for detected objects is not mandatory and raycasted objects might be on _Default_ layer as well.
 However it is a good practice to create a separate layer for purposes of being detected as raycasted or interactive objects.